ValidMind for validation 3 — Developing a potential challenger

 ✅ High Pearson Correlation

-The High Pearson Correlation test evaluates pairwise linear relationships among dataset features to identify potentially redundant variables or multicollinearity.
-The result table reports the top feature pairs ranked by Pearson correlation coefficient, along with pass/fail status based on the configured absolute correlation threshold of 0.3.
-In this run, the reported coefficients range from -0.2113 to 0.1444, and all listed feature pairs are marked as Pass.
-The table includes both positive and negative relationships among predictors and the target variable Exited.
+The High Pearson Correlation test evaluates pairwise linear relationships among features to identify potentially redundant or highly collinear variables.
+The results table reports the top feature pairs ranked by Pearson correlation coefficient, along with Pass/Fail status based on the configured absolute correlation threshold of 0.3.
+In this run, the reported coefficients range from -0.1892 to 0.1578, and all listed feature pairs are marked as Pass.

 Key insights:

-• No correlations exceed threshold: All reported absolute correlation coefficients are below the 0.3 threshold.
-Every listed feature pair receives a Pass result under the test configuration.
+• No correlations exceed threshold: All reported absolute correlation coefficients are below the 0.3 threshold used in the test.
+Every listed pair therefore receives a Pass result.

-• Strongest observed relationship is modest: The largest absolute correlation in the reported output is between IsActiveMember and Exited at -0.2113.
-This is the closest relationship to the threshold, but it remains below the fail criterion.
+• Largest observed correlation is modest: The strongest relationship in the reported output is between IsActiveMember and Exited at -0.1892.
+This is the largest absolute coefficient shown and remains below the configured threshold.

-• Top feature relationships are weak: The next largest reported correlations are Balance with NumOfProducts at -0.1773 and Balance with Exited at 0.1444.
-Remaining listed coefficients are all close to zero, with absolute values at or below 0.0524.
+• Top relationships are concentrated at low magnitudes: The next largest reported correlations are Balance with NumOfProducts at -0.1729 and Balance with Exited at 0.1578.
+All remaining listed coefficients are below 0.07 in absolute value.

-The reported correlation structure shows no feature pairs breaching the configured high-correlation threshold.
-The strongest observed relationship is modest in magnitude, and the remaining listed coefficients are weak to near-zero.
-Based on the reported top correlations, the test output does not indicate pronounced linear redundancy among the displayed feature pairs.
+The reported correlation structure shows no feature pairs exceeding the configured Pearson correlation threshold.
+The strongest observed relationships are limited to modest absolute values, with most listed pairs exhibiting only weak linear association.
+Based on the reported output, the test does not identify high pairwise linear correlation among the features shown.

 Parameters: